Table of contents:

 So: interesting times.

-If you enjoyed this post, check out our other talks from the 2017 Inside Intercom world tour:
+If you enjoyed this article, check out our other talks from the 2017 Inside Intercom world tour:

 - Brian Donohue’s Builder beware: marketing tension in product-first companies